m-gaucher/ACC_Dev/CSC-119/docs/In-Class Program 9 - 10/README.md

 ## In Class
 ### Introduction
-In  this  program,  we  will  use  a  Text  editor  to  formally  write  our  program.The  nal solution MUST run successfully as a Python program.
-This pro-gram will demonstrate what we have learned from Chapter 4.
-We intend todemonstrate competencies in the following topics:
+In this program, we will use a Text editor to formally write our program.
+The final solution MUST run successfully as a Python program.
+This program will demonstrate what we have learned from Chapter 4.
+We intend to demonstrate competencies in the following topics:
 * Lists
 ```python
 num_list = [0,1,2,3,4,5]